-(e) Parking
+(g) Parking

-- 1. Bring the vehicle to a complete stop. - 2.
-Pull the parking brake lever up fully to securely apply the parking brake. - With the brake pedal pressed down, shift the selector lever to the "P" position.
+- 1. Bring the vehicle to a complete stop. - With the brake pedal pressed down, fully depress the parking brake pedal to apply the parking brake securely. - With the brake pedal pressed down, shift the selector lever to the "P" position.